 Costs decisions may be assessed in a separate hearing, following the decision on the merits.
-The general rule will be that the losing party shall pay the successful party's reasonable and proportionate legal costs, including court fees, costs of representation, witnesses, experts and other expenses.
+The general rule will be that the losing party shall pay the successful party's reasonable and proportionate legal costs, including court fees, costs of representation, witnesses, experts and other expenses, although the amount of cost recovery will be capped according to a scale linked to the claim value.

 Following a successful decision on liability, the Court may make interim damages awards, which shall at least cover the successful party's expected costs of the procedure for the award of damages and compensation.